Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Computing an optimal -piercing lattice

 \section{Computing an optimal $\F$-piercing lattice}

-We present two pseudo-polynomial time algorithms for finding the optimal piercing density for a set of $n$ axis-parallel rectangles: their running time are polynomial in the number of rectangles and the maximum aspect ratio of the rectangles in the family.
-(See~\cite[Ch.~9]{Pa94} for basic technical terms regarding algorithm complexity.)
-The second algorithm assumes that the rectangles have integer side-lengths.
+In this section we prove Theorem~\ref{thm:alg}.
+Given a set $\F$ of $n$ axis-parallel rectangles, we obtain a pseudo-polynomial time algorithm for finding an optimal $\F$-piercing lattice.
+Its running time is polynomial in the number of rectangles and the maximum dimension of the rectangles in $\F$.